carlow78/fruit-memory/TESTING.md

 ## Browser Compatibility

-Nero's Pizza site was tested on the following browsers with no visible issues for the user.
+Fruit Memory was tested on the following browsers with no visible issues for the user.

 * Google Chrome
 * Microsoft Edge